What this article covers

 - Manual flows: what they are, how many you get, and how to use them

-After you’ve completed your first sync or two you may have noticed that, by default, automatic syncing is enabled.
-But did you know that you can sync your projects manually as well?
-This section will guide you through the differences between manual and automatic syncs so you can make the most of our service!
+After you’ve completed your first flow or two you may have noticed that they are active by default, meaning they update automatically at the speed appropriate for your plan.
+But did you know that you can sync your blocks of work manually as well?
+This section will guide you through the differences between manual and active flows so you can get the most of our service!

-Like its name suggests, automatic syncs update on their own without your input.
+Active flows update on their own without your input.
 This means that you could use your tools freely and not worry about having to sync them yourself or even bother opening the Unito interface unless adjustments need to be made.
 They are perfect for busy project managers who don’t have time to sync every single change manually.
-You can check if automatic syncing is enabled on the Syncs page of the Unito dashboard.
-Automatic sync is enabled if the toggle next to your sync is in the ‘right’ position, and you see a checkmark.
-Otherwise, if the toggle is in the ‘left’ position, then it is disabled.

-The maximum number and speed of your automatic syncs depend on the plan you are subscribed to, and are summarized below.
+The maximum number and speed of your active flows depend on the plan you are subscribed to and are summarized below.
 For more information, have a look at our pricing page.

 - Custom (contact us!)